AlishanKably/Project-04/README.md

 * React router:
-Within the app file of the project, all of the routes to each page is shown.
+Within the app file of the project, all of the routes to each page are shown.
 Routes are used to ensure the page does not reload however the components in the page are controlled by the routes, examples below:

 ```
 <Router>